 Baked tuna cakes are simple to prepare and are baked then broiled for a better-for-you meal.
 SUPER easy to shape, this healthy tuna cakes recipe can be flavored a variety of ways.
 A dollop of tartar sauce adds a great touch!

 If you asked me if I’m a fan of tuna, my answer would be a resounding YES.
-Seared ahi, spicy tuna rolls, niçoise salad, grilled tuna steaks, sun-dried tomato and pesto tuna cakes…all of it.
+Seared ahi, spicy tuna rolls, tuna pasta salad, grilled tuna steaks, all of it.

 Funny enough the only tuna food missing from that list is the classic tuna salad sandwich.
-I just can’t get into those.
+They’re just not for me, personally.
 But with canned tuna being both protein-rich and cost-effective, I’ve landed on an easy way to work it into my kitchen repertoire: healthy baked tuna cakes.

-While I *love* those sun-dried tomato and pesto tuna cakes I linked to above, this tuna cake recipe is simply seasoned and makes the perfect canvas for your own flavor experimentation.
+- As written, this recipe for baked tuna patties is simply seasoned and makes the perfect canvas for your own flavor experimentation.

 These baked tuna cakes come together with the same method I use for crab cakes (which is another recipe I plan to get on the blog at some point): stirring together, shaping, baking, then quickly broiling.

+- While you can shape these tuna cakes with your hands, using a one-quarter cup measuring cup helps you produce equally-sized baked tuna cakes, no problem.
 After packing the tuna cake mixture into the measuring cup, invert the cup over the baking sheet and tap on the bottom until it releases.
 This mixture holds together very well, so this process shouldn’t be a headache.
 If a few bits come apart, just press them back into the tuna cake and they’re good.
-It’s forgiving that way.

-Mix and match your favorite seasonings!
-We’re big into Old Bay (as in the two of us make quick work of a Costco-sized container) so that’s our baseline seafood seasoning.
-I’m thinking other variations that would work are lemon pepper, mango habanero, Italian seasoning, a few dashes of hot sauce, cajun seasoning…your favorite all-purpose spice blend, really.
-The other flavors aren’t very strong or overbearing, so you have artistic license with the spices.
+While Old Bay is a classic seafood seasoning, other variations that would work here instead are lemon pepper, mango habanero, Italian seasoning, a few dashes of hot sauce, cajun seasoning…your favorite all-purpose spice blend, really.
+The other flavors in these cakes aren’t very strong or overbearing, so you have artistic license with the spices.